-Playing is a fundamental aspect to children’s development, it helps them physically, intellectually, socially and emotionally.
-Playing not only participate in the energy expense and the physical enhancement, but is also the key to children’s comprehension of their surrounding world and their thinking structure.
+Playing is a fundamental aspect of children’s development, helping them physically, intellectually, socially and emotionally.
+Playing does not only participate in energy expense and physical enhancement, it’s also the key to children’s comprehension of their surrounding world and their thinking structure.

-Children not only need to touch, explore and manipulate things, they need to experiment relations with others to understand their surroundings.
-Playgrounds make children experiment trying, failing and trying again to finally succeed.
+Kids don’t only need to touch, explore and manipulate things, they also need to experiment relations with others to understand their surroundings.
+Well designed playgrounds make children experiment trying, failing and trying again… to finally succeed!
 It is essential to make them learn their boundaries so they may evolve.
-The equipment’s quality and diversity in a playground area directly affect how children play and interact with each other.
-(Moore, 1997; Dockett & Fleer, 1999; Hart 2002; Solomon 2011).
+The equipment’s quality and diversity, in a playground area, directly affect how children play and interact with each other (Moore, 1997; Dockett & Fleer, 1999; Hart 2002; Solomon 2011).

-The art of building a playground is the capacity to offer to children an environment encouraging physical, social and cognitive development.
+The art of building a playground is the capacity to offer to children an environment encouraging physical, social and cognitive developments.